opendatadiscovery/odd-platform/docs/README.md

 ### Data discovery
 The more data a team has the more complicated connections occur between assets and components.
 ODD provides a search tool with AI-powered suggestion and flexible filters.
 Also the Platform supports a description option, so you can get detailed info about  entities.
 ### Data observability
 A problem of observability lack starts when irrelevant data appears in one's production cycle.
+To clarify when and where this data is and avoid delay use ODD's lineage map and flexible alert system.
 ## Features
 Dive into ODD opportunities with a [list of ODD features](Features.md).